ncbirdconservation/NCBA/CONTRIBUTING.md

 issue.

-If you would like to contribute, fork this repository, clone it to you local machinge, make edits, push to your fork/repo, and submit a pull request.
+If you would like to contribute, fork this repository, clone it to you local machine, make edits, push to your fork/repo, and submit a pull request.

 At this time, the greatest contribution you can make is to install and give feedback to the maintainer.